 “Go Rudolph!”
 I shouted, timidly flailing the rope toward the reindeer’s rear end.
-I wanted to follow the instructions of the herder, but was reluctant to hit the animal being kind enough to drag me across the snow.
+I wanted to follow the instructions of the herder, but was reluctant to nudge the animal being kind enough to drag me across the snow here in Lapland.

 “Make noise and use rope!” had been my trainer’s parting words as I grabbed at the ropes and tried to sit straight on the low wooden sleigh.
 Not sure what sounds would propel a reindeer, I continued to improvise, “Run, boy, run!